maxtuno/Hyperconvergent-Prompt-Engineering/Black-Dragon-Concept/Readme.md

-# Concept: An intelligent and aggressive Komodo black dragon, Realistic, Isolated (no backgraund).
+# Concept: An intelligent and aggressive Komodo black dragon, realistic, isolated (no backgraund).